 Holding Period Rule

-Obviously, investors were very pleased after the introduction of franked credits.
-However, the tax authority wasn’t too happy about that.
-So, to prevent investors from taking advantage of franked dividends, the ATO came up with conditions that needs to be fulfilled before one can offset their tax using franking credits.
+Obviously, investors were very pleased after the introduction of franking credits.
+However, the tax authority wasn’t so happy.
+So, to prevent investors from taking advantage of franked dividends, the ATO came up with conditions that need to be fulfilled before one can offset their tax using franking credits.

 One such condition that every investor should familiarize himself with is the holding period rule.
 It states that:

-However, investors need to consider their marginal tax rate to determine if they are eligible for `tax credits.
-They also must hold shares at risk for 45 days or more, so they can be allowed to take advantage of franking credits.
+However, investors need to consider their marginal tax rate to determine if they are eligible for the tax credits.
+They also must hold shares at risk for 45 days or more to be allowed to take advantage of franking credits.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful:

 Learn accounting fundamentals and how to read financial statements with CFI’s free online accounting classes.